wingify/wingify.github.io/_posts/2017-08-21-wingify-pydata_at_wingify.markdown

     main()
 {% endhighlight %}

-Now that we have data lets analyse it with the other libraries
+Now that we have data let's analyse it with the other libraries

 <script>Galleria.run('#fifth-elephant-gallery');</script>
 <div id="fifth-elephant-gallery" style="height: 600px;">